Max Cleworth

-Max Cleworth (/ˈkluːwərθ/ KLOO-wərth; born 9 August 2002) is an English professional footballer who plays as a defender for club Wrexham.
+Max Cleworth (/ˈkluːwərθ/ KLOO-wərth; born 9 August 2002) is an English professional footballer who plays as a centre-back for club Wrexham.

 Career

 Cleworth started his career with Wrexham.
 He signed his first professional contract at Wrexham in 2020.
 In 2021, he signed for Welsh team Caernarfon Town on a six-month loan.
 In December 2022 he signed a new deal for Wrexham until 2025.
-In July 2024 he agreed to a contract extension through the conclusion of the 26–27 season.
+In July 2024 he agreed to a contract extension through the conclusion of the 2026–27 season.

-Cleworth's first league goal was a late winner in a 2–1 win against Colchester United on April 6, 2024.
+Cleworth's first league goal was a late winner in a 2–1 win against Colchester United on 6 April 2024.

 On 10 August 2024, Cleworth scored the first League One goal for Wrexham in 19 years as Wrexham won in their first game after promotion.
 It was also his 100th career appearance for the club across all competitions.
 On 27 April 2025, Cleworth was included in the League One Team of the Year for the 2024–25 season alongside club teammate Ryan Barnett.